civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(2)** Paragraph 177(2)(a) of the Act is replaced by the following:

-    designate as a provision or requirement the contravention of which may be proceeded with as a violation in accordance with sections 179 and 180 any provision of section 51 **or 51.2 or any provision** of any regulation made under section 50 or 51, or any requirement of **section 51 or 51.2** or those **regulations**; and
+    designate as a provision or requirement the contravention of which may be proceeded with as a violation in accordance with sections 179 and 180 any provision of section 51 or 51.2 or any provision of any regulation made under section 50 or 51, or any requirement of section 51 or 51.2 or those regulations; and

   **(3)** Section 177 of the Act is amended by adding the following after subsection (2):